-• All other non-biologically-based mental conditions not described above.
+· All other non-biologically-based mental conditions not described above.

 No benefits are provided for: psychiatric services for a condition that is not a mental condition; residential or other care that is custodial care; and services and/or programs that are not medically necessary to treat your mental condition.
-Some examples of services and programs that are not covered by this health plan are: services that are performed in educational, vocational, or recreational settings; and "outward bound-type," "wilderness," "camp," or "ranch" programs.
+Services and programs that are not covered by this health plan, and that do not constitute intermediate care, include (but are not limited to): services that are performed in educational, vocational, or recreational settings; and "outward bound-type," "wilderness," "camp," or "ranch" programs.
 These types of non-covered programs may be in residential or nonresidential settings.
 They may include therapeutic elements and/or clinical staff services as well as vocational, educational, problem solving, and/or recreational activities.
 These programs may have educational accreditation.
 The staff may include some licensed mental health providers who may provide some therapy.
 No benefits are provided for any services furnished along with one of these non-covered programs.
 For example, no benefits are provided for therapy and/or psychotherapy furnished along with one of these non-covered programs.